vimcki/design-principles/Input Adapters.md

 ## Information

-Input Adapters are implementation of the entry points of the application like HTTP/gRPC handlers, UI, or tests.
+Input Adapters, also known as Driving or Secondary, are implementation of the entry points of the application like HTTP/gRPC handlers, UI, or tests.
 They are responsible for initiating interactions with the [Business Logic](https://github.com/vimcki/design-principles/blob/master/Business%20Logic.md) using [ports](https://github.com/vimcki/design-principles/blob/master/Port.md), often translating requests from the outside world into [Domain Objects](https://github.com/vimcki/design-principles/blob/master/Domain%20Objects.md).

 Often used input adapters: